Posted by Wolfgang Aldrian - 06 August, 2021

 10. Encourage innovative approaches

 Want to find out more?
-You can read Wolfgang Aldrian’s full article "Reducing the carbon footprint of segmental linings", on which this blog is based, in Tunnelling Journal’s April/May 2021 issue.
+Download Wolfgang Aldrian’s full article "Reducing the carbon footprint of segmental linings", on which this blog is based here.